Why It’s Important

 Equal Pay Day symbolizes how far into the year a woman must work, on average, to earn as much as her male counterparts did during the previous year.
 Red is worn on this day as a symbol of how far women are “in the red” with regard to pay.

 Over the course of a career, a woman could lose up to a million dollars in income.
 It impacts her paying for groceries, rent or purchase a home, invest in education, savings, and retirement.
 For a recent college graduate, it could take longer to pay off her student loans.

 The Michigan American Council on Education (MI-ACE) Women’s Network works in partnership with the Michigan Equal Pay Coalition to raise awareness of pay inequity between men’s and women’s earnings.
 In years past, a State Capitol event with state legislators, now virtual events, have drawn women together from across to state to educate and advocate for equal pay.

 Institutional Representatives of MI-ACE member institutions have organized campus activities with staff, students and institution leaders, including wearing red, speaker events, salary negotiation workshops, and social media awareness campaigns.

-Paid 83 cents for every dollar paid to white men.
+Paid 84 cents of every dollar paid to white men.

 2022 Equal Pay Day, Saginaw Valley University